LDRTCH/msci-wiki/activity_log/week18.md

 (Note: the overlap ratio just barely misses book1634 in the $P_{tumble}=0.016$ case even with the 5e-3 extension)

+# 6. Gaps in Higher Tumbling Rates for Higher Densities

 #### salmon9100: $\rho = 0.25$, $P_{tumble} \in \\{0.073,0.107,0.157,0.231,0.34,0.5 \\}$, 30 epochs

 Predictions             |  Loss Evolution